justadreamer/knight/README.md

-# chess knight
+# chess knight tour
+Finding a tour of a chess knight such that it visits each cell of the board exactly once.
+For now we assume the start at position (0,0) (top right corner).
+This is an instance of [Hamiltonian path problem](https://en.wikipedia.org/wiki/Hamiltonian_path_problem).

-Investigating the board coverage by a chess knight.
-A board coverage means that a knight has to start at (0,0) (top right corner) and visit each cell exactly once, forming a (Hamiltonian) path.
-Program outputs a board, with each cell marked by a position index of that cell in the knight's path.
+The program outputs a board, with each cell marked by a position index of that cell in the knight's tour.
+For now we only output a single (potentially) open tour (we don't strive to get a cycle).

 ## usage
 Either compile directly: